monsoonmaelstrom/book2/book2.md

 Davy’s elbows are resting on the railing, and he’s leaning over it looking down.
 He glances up when he hears the door open, and quickly glances back down when he sees it’s me.

 I lean over the railing next to him.
 “I only came to say sorry.
-Not to pick another fight,” I tell him by way of explanation.
+Not to pick another fight,” I state by way of explanation.
 “Gavin and Alex were right.
 I was being an asshole and you didn’t deserve it.
 None of this is your fault.
-Blaming you isn’t fair to you or Hazel.”
+Blaming you isn’t fair to you or to Hazel.”

 I see a little bit of tension leave Davy’s body when he realizes I’m not here to yell at him some more.